imkarin/unsplash-viewer/README.md

 After 30 commits I was quite happy with the result I've delivered.
 An old friend is coming over and we're going to hang out for a while.
 But who knows, I might feel the urge to implement more functionalities later! 😏

 <br>

+### ✨ 01:00 Code (Mobile styling)
+As predicted, I couldn't keep my hands off the project.
+The fact that the layout wasn't working on mobile (the usual: elements overflowing on the right) bothered me very much, so I decided to add some styling to make the app look good on small screens.
+That's it, I promise I won't touch it anymore! 🤞🏻